 The 386th Air Expeditionary Wing, headquartered at Ali Al Salem Air Base, Kuwait, serves as the primary airlift hub and gateway for delivering combat power to joint and coalition forces in the U.S. Central Command Area of Responsibility (AOR).

 Ali Al Salem and Cargo City are the busiest aerial ports in the AOR supporting ongoing Operations Inherent Resolve and Freedom’s Sentinel with a yearly average of 600 monthly missions, delivering approximately 54,000 tons of cargo and 180,000 personnel.
 The wing also supports more than 4,000 joint and 8,500 coalition forces.

-The 386th Air Expeditionary Wing is comprised of the 386th Expeditionary Operations Group, 386th Expeditionary Maintenance Group, 386th Expeditionary Mission Support Group, 386th Expeditionary Medical Group and 387th Air Expeditionary Group.
-It includes active duty, Air National Guard and Air Force Reserve Airmen.
+The 386th Air Expeditionary Wing is comprised of the 386th Expeditionary Maintenance Group, 386th Expeditionary Mission Support Group, 386th Expeditionary Medical Group, 407th Air Expeditionary Group located at both Ali Al Salem and Ahmed Al Jaber Air Bases, and the 387th Air Expeditionary Group located at Cargo City and Ali Al Salem Air Base.

 Many of the wing's Airmen are filling Joint Expeditionary Taskings and Individual Augmentees (JET/IA).
 These Airmen fill and support requirements for more than 60 different specialties and unique skillsets operating at locations throughout Southwest Asia.